ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 For this project, we will need to securely store the *Private Signing Key*, and the *App Secret*.
 The *App ID*, which stays constant for our application and is not necessarily secret, is also needed.

 Since AWS Lambda will eventually need to use these parameters, let us save these into [Systems Manager - Parameter Store](https://console.aws.amazon.com/systems-manager/parameters) (also so we don't lose them).
 Both the Private Signing Key and the App Secret should be encrypted at rest.
-Anyone with those values could capture the JWT token mid-flight and potentially access user's data by pretending to be us.
+Anyone with those values could capture the JWT token mid-flight and potentially access a user's data by pretending to be us.

 ### Add Civic's client side SDK to our website